THOMASELOVE/431-classes-2024/class11/README.md

 ## Favorite Movies Second Breakout Session

-I'm hoping to leave time today to have our [second breakout session](https://github.com/THOMASELOVE/431-classes-2024/blob/main/movies/breakout2.md) about the favorite movies data.
+We'll have our [second breakout session](https://github.com/THOMASELOVE/431-classes-2024/blob/main/movies/breakout2.md) about the favorite movies data on Thursday, but I'll introduce the issues today.

 --------